Upward planar drawings with two slopes: Fixed embedding

 \begin{theorem} Let $G$ be an upward plane digraph with $n$ vertices.
 Then the following statements are equivalent. \begin{enumerate}[leftmargin=*,label=(F\arabic*)] \item $G$ admits an upward planar $2$-slope drawing. \item $G$ admits a $2$-slope representation $U_G$. \item $G$ contains no bad edge. \end{enumerate} Moreover, there exists an $\Oh(n)$-time algorithm that tests if $G$ satisfies \ref{case:f3} and constructs an upward planar 2-slope drawing of $G$ in the affirmative case. \end{theorem} \begin{proof} Note that \ref{case:f1} implies \ref{case:f2} and \ref{case:f2} implies \ref{case:f3}.
 We first show that \ref{case:f3} implies \ref{case:f2} and then how to construct a drawing \ref{case:f1} from \ref{case:f2}.

 Whether $G$ contains a bad edge can easily be checked in $\Oh(n)$ time.
 Suppose it does not and thus satisfies \ref{case:f3}.
 Construct a consistent 2-slope assignment for $G$ as follows.
 Go through all edges of $G$ (in any order).
-For an edge $e$, if it is a left (right) incoming edge, assign it $\sR$ ($\sL$).
-Otherwise, if it is a left (right) outgoing edge, assign it $\sL$ ($\sR$).
-Since $e$ is not a bad edge, there is no conflict.
-If $e$ is both a sole incoming and a sole outgoing edge, assign it either slope, say $\sL$.
-Together with the already given upward planar embedding of $G$, this slope assignment yields a 2-slope representation $U_G$ of $G$.
+For an edge $e$, if it is a left (right) incoming edge, assign to it slope~$\sR$ (resp.~$\sL$).
+Otherwise, if it is a left (right) outgoing edge, assign to it slope~$\sL$ (resp.~$\sR$).
+We claim that since $e$ is not a bad edge, there is no conflict.
+Assume otherwise, namely, that $e = (u, v)$ gets, say, slope $\sL$ from $u$ and slope~$\sR$ from~$v$.
+However, then $u$ must be the left outgoing edge at $u$ and the left incoming edge at $v$, which makes $e$ a bad edge thus contradiction our assumption.
+If~$e$ is both a sole incoming and a sole outgoing edge, assign it an arbitrary slope, say $\sL$.
+Together with the already given upward planar embedding of $G$, this slope assignment yields a 2-slope representation~$U_G$ of $G$.

 Next, we construct an upward planar 2-slope drawing of $G$.
 Use \cref{clm:plane:refinement} to obtain a $2$-slope representation $U_{\bar G}$ of an upward planar digraph $\bar G$ in which every face is rectangular in $\Oh(n)$ time.
-Ignoring the slope assignment in $U_{\bar G}$ we basically have a orthogonal representation of a graph where every face is rectangular.
+Note that rotating $\bar G$ clockwise by 45$^\circ$, makes the slope $\sL$ vertical and the slope $\sR$ horizontal and we get an orthogonal representation of a graph where every face is rectangular.
 Therefore we can apply the linear-time compaction algorithm by Di Battista \etal~\cite[Theorem~5.3]{DETT99}.
 This algorithm assigns edge lengths and computes coordinates while handling the vertical and orthogonal direction of a orthogonal representation independently.
 Hence, applying the algorithm to $U_{\bar G}$, the edges with slopes $\sR$ and $\sL$ are handled independently and keep their slopes.
+(Note that a, say, vertical edge $(u, v)$ with length $c$ in the orthogonal drawing corresponds to $v$ being $c$ units above and to the left of $u$ in an upward planar 2-slope drawing.)
 As a result, we get an upward planar 2-slope drawing of $\bar G$, which we can reduce to a drawing of $G$.
 Since the three steps run in $\Oh(n)$ time each, the claim on the running time follows. \end{proof}

 Suppose we have an upward plane digraph $G$ with $k$ bad edges.
 Since $G$ admits no upward planar 2-slope drawing, it is natural to ask whether $G$ admits an upward planar 1-bend 2-slope drawing.
 In particular, if such a drawing exist, is it enough to bend only the $k$ bad edges?
 Using \cref{clm:plane} we can answer this question affirmatively.